whatrocks/dotfiles-old/README.md

 * set up the keyboard for msft sculpt
 * change escape key to caps lock
 * increase key repeating rate

+# other things to work on for env
+* spellcheck
+* tldr pages
+* ripgrep